NgrPu/ECG-RNN-Denoising-R-Peak-Detection-with-LSTM-GRU/README.md

 ## 📂 Dataset

-We assume access to an ECG dataset (e.g., MIT-BIH Arrhythmia Database).
+We assume access to an ECG dataset .

 - Signals are preprocessed into windows of fixed size.
 - Gaussian noise with `σ = 0.05` is added to create noisy versions.